Search within:

 CTLA encourages instructors and staff with instructional expertise to consider developing and leading an FLC.
 Those facilitators are encouraged to think creatively and to determine the best approaches to meeting goals and outcomes identified for the FLC.

-CTLA accepts FLC proposals on an ongoing basis, but review deadlines are set each fall and spring.
+CTLA accepts FLC proposals on an ongoing basis, but review deadlines are set Oct.
+15 in the fall and March 15 in the spring.
 CTLA offers small stipends for facilitators and up to 12 participants and is also able to provide some administrative and communications support.

 FLC Proposal

-To propose a FLC, complete the online form.
-In the form, you will be asked to to complete and submit information related to your proposed FLC topic:
+To propose an FLC, complete the online form.
+In the form, you will be asked to complete and submit information related to your proposed FLC topic:

 • Proposed FLC Title: We recommend a name that clearly indicates theme and may create interest in the learning community.